 You may have come across the acronym ‘FOBO’.
-It stands for ‘Fear Of Better Options’ and refers to a consumer trend where people are reluctant to make a decision, to commit to doing or buying something, due to a fear or belief that something better may appear, if only they delay long enough.
+It stands for ‘Fear Of Better Options’ and refers to a consumer trend where people are reluctant to make a decision or to commit to doing or buying something, due to a fear that something better may appear, if only they delay long enough.

-I’ve certainly done it and I suspect that you make have as well.
+I’ve certainly done it, and I suspect that you may have as well.
 Phones, clothes, events – so much choice, so little time.

 FOBO in the Business World

 The parallels with business are clear.

 Systems are dynamic and environments change rapidly.
 Planning cycles have become shorter.
 What you want today, you probably won’t want next month, because your needs or expectations have altered.
 We’re encouraged to be agile in our approach and flexible in attitude, but that doesn’t mean that you shouldn’t make the best decision that you can based on facts as they are right now.

 This is the reality of life and we may not be comfortable with it.

 Repeatedly challenging decisions can be wearing, and may undermine those people that have made them.
 Continually having to justify your decision, that you made on good information at the point it was made, can become time-consuming and unproductive for organizations.